 So you want to go on a once-in-a-lifetime safari trip?

-Are you heading on a safari soon?
-I did one on my own in 2016 and I wanted to share a few things to keep in mind when booking a safari in South Africa!
+Going on a safari (literally means “journey”) was one of my favourite and best travel experiences.
+There’s nothing like being in a game park and spending your days with wildlife that you only see in documentaries.
+I went on a safari on my own in 2016 and I wanted to share a few things to keep in mind when booking a safari in South Africa!
 For most, safaris are once-in-a-lifetime kind of trip and can get really expensive considering you’ll have to fly to a flung-out destinations!

 I think these tips will be valuable beyond just safari in South Africa, but I hope these will give you some inspiration, ideas and tips for when you’re planning your own safari trip!

 1. Pick Where You Want to Go To

 South Africa and the Southern Africa area in general are really great spot for safaris as the weather and geography make it very well-suited for wildlife to settle.
 Some of the most popular spots include the Kruger National Park (South Africa), Etosha National Park (Namibia), and Serengeti National Park (Tanzania) where you can expect to come across a variety of wildlife and sightings.
 Within South Africa itself, you get a good variety of park sizes and experiences (All the way from Cape Town to Kruger)!

 The choice of which park to go depends on the kind of wildlife experience you want.
 The Big Five sightings can be found in Kruger National Park, if you want to see the legendary wildebeest and zebra migration, Serengeti would be your best bet!

 Personally, I chose to go to Kruger particular as it is know as being one of the best spots in the world for the Big Five sightings.
 Since Kruger has been quite established for some time, there’s more options budget-wise and with the Big Five sightings happening regularly, you have a very high probability of seeing all of them (and more)!